Mohammad Mojtahed Shabestari: His philosophy and contributions

 Religion does not wish to replace science and technology, and lay claim to the place of reason ...
 God has only offered answers for some of the needs of human beings.
 As for other needs, He has left it to reason and human effort to supply the answer.

-Shabestari even suggests that there has been a divine providence for a separation of religious values and secular realities: In his book, Naghdi Bar Ghera'at e Rasmi az Din (A Critique of the Official Reading of Religion, December, 2000) Shabestari pursues his critique of religious absolutism as hermeneutically naive and realistically unworkable.
-Also, he launches a major defense of modern concepts of individualism, democracy, and human rights, although they have not been articulated as such in Islamic sources.
+Shabestari has suggested that there has been a divine providence for a separation of religious values and secular realities: In his book, Naghdi Bar Ghera'at e Rasmi az Din (A Critique of the Official Reading of Religion, December, 2000) Shabestari pursues his critique of religious absolutism as hermeneutically naive and realistically unworkable.

+Also, he has launched a major defense of modern concepts of individualism, democracy, and human rights, although they have not been articulated as such in Islamic sources.

 In Shabestari’s view, human rights and democracy are products of human reason that have developed during the course of time and continue to evolve.
 As such, they are not already prescribed in the Qur'an and Sunna.

 Indeed, the Qur'an remains mute with regard to our modern understanding of human rights, and yet these do not in any way contradict the divine truth contained in the Qur'an.
 Drawing on modern hermeneutics, Shabestari dismisses any claim that man could ever come into direct possession of God’s absolute truth.

-Since the early 1990s, he has been increasingly active in publishing articles in liberal daily papers and magazines in which he argues for a new, more critical approach to religion.
+Since the early 1990s, he was (as of 2003) been increasingly active in publishing articles in liberal daily papers and magazines in which he argues for a new, more critical approach to religion.